 Oxygen is required to sustain vital metabolic processes of marine organisms and is essential for activities such as muscular activity, growth and reproduction (Pörtner and Knust, 2007).
-Thus, depletion of dissolved oxygen poses a serious threat to marine organisms, with the most severe responses occurring under hypoxic conditions (< 2mg/litre, equivalent to $\sim 63 \mu mol/kg$ ).
-All organisms have limits or thresholds to the severity of oxygen depletion that they can tolerate (Vaguer-Sunyer and Duarte, 2008; Pörtner, 2010).
+Thus, depletion of dissolved oxygen poses a serious threat to marine organisms, with the most-severe responses occurring under hypoxic or anoxic conditions.
+Most marine organisms have limits or thresholds to the severity of oxygen depletion they can tolerate (Vaguer-Sunyer and Duarte, 2008; Pörtner, 2010).
 Even a small decrease in oxygen below a threshold can affect oxygen-demanding functions, such as movement and reproduction (Claireaux et al., 2000; Claireaux and Chabot, 2016).
 Other key factors include exposure time, species, type of organism, respiration mode and physiological requirements.
 For example, highly active species are generally less tolerant of low oxygen conditions (Stramma et al., 2011).
-Oxygen depletion can cause a reduction in survival, growth and reproduction, alter behaviour of individual organisms (Baden et al., 1990; Eriksson and Baden, 1997; Chabot and Claireaux, 2008; Long et al., 2008; Ludsin et al., 2009), affect predator-prey relationships and in the most severe case, cause death (Shurmann and Steffensen, 1992; Stramma et al., 2010; Urbina et al., 2011; Townhill et al., 2017b).
+Oxygen depletion can cause a reduction in survival, growth and reproduction, alter behaviour of individual organisms (Baden et al., 1990; Eriksson and Baden 1997; Chabot and Claireaux, 2008; Long et al., 2008; Ludsin et al., 2009), affect predator-prey relationships and in the most severe case, cause death (Shurmann and Steffensen, 1992; Stramma et al., 2010; Urbina et al. 2011; Townhill et al., 2017b).
 Even brief repeated exposure to oxygen depletion can alter the immune system of macrofauna and thus increase disease and reduce growth (Stierhoff et al., 2009; Keppel et al., 2015).
 Oxygen depletion can be devastating for commercial fisheries.
-For example, during a period of oxygen deficiency (oxygen concentration of 3.7 mg/litre, equivalent to a saturation lower than 40% or 116 μmol/kg) in 1982 in German and Danish coastal waters of the North Sea, fish abundance decreased from $\sim 400 \text{ kg per } 30 \text{ min trawl to less}$ than 5 kg per 30 min trawl (Westernhagen and Dethlefsen, 1983).
+For example, during a period of oxygen deficiency (oxygen concentration of 3.7 mg/litre, equivalent to a saturation lower than 40% or 116 μmol/kg) in 1982 in German and Danish coastal waters of the North Sea, fish abundance decreased from ~400 kg per 30-minute trawl to less than 5 kg per 30 minute trawl (Westernhagen and Dethlefsen, 1983).
 While the focus here is on dissolved oxygen, ocean warming will also increase metabolic rates of organisms and thus it is the response to multiple stressors, not just a decline in oxygen, that needs to be understood.
-For example, results from a global model indicate that a decline in oxygen alongside increased metabolism causes a decline in the vertical and poleward extent of viable habitats for a range species (Deutsch et al., 2015).
+To delineate the role of temperature versus oxygen availability on metabolism, Deutsch et al. (2015) defined a metabolic index, which compares the ratio of the oxygen supply to an organism's resting oxygen demand.
+Using this physiological framework, projected ocean warming alongside deoxygenation would reduce the metabolic index as the increase in metabolism increases oxygen demand relative to oxygen supply.
+This implies that future marine hypoxia will be driven primarily by warming and not a decline in oxygen (Deutsch et al., 2015).

-In addition to the ecological risks, oxygen depletion may also have a significant effect on biogeochemical cycles.
-Oxygen depletion affects the transfer and storage of organic matter to the sediments (Keil et al., 2016; Cavan et al., 2017), biological removal of nitrate (Neubacher et al., 2011; Neubacher et al., 2013; Kitidis et al., 2017), production of greenhouse gases such as nitrous oxide (Naqvi et al., 2010; Freing et al., 2012; Bianchi et al., 2012), and the release of phosphorus and iron from sediments (Scholz et al., 2014; Watson et al., 2018).
+In addition to the ecological risks, oxygen depletion affects ecosystem structure (Levin et al., 2009; Hughes et al., 2009) and the activity of the constituent organisms (Woulds et al., 2007; Hunter et al., 2012).
+This has consequences for the transfer and storage of organic matter to the sediments (Keil et al., 2016; Cavan et al., 2017), biological removal of nitrate (Neubacher et al., 2011; Neubacher et al., 2013; Kitidis et al., 2017), production of greenhouse gases such as nitrous oxide (Naqvi et al. 2010; Freing et al., 2012; Bianchi et al., 2012), and the release of phosphorus and iron from sediments (Scholz et al., 2014; Watson et al., 2018).
 These biogeochemical responses to oxygen depletion have the potential to affect primary production locally in coastal and shelf seas and lead to feedback loops, which may have both positive and negative effects on ecosystem functioning (Niemeyer et al., 2017).